rozab/crimsonskies2blend/README.md

 - [Python](https://www.python.org/downloads/), a programming language, for running the script
 - [Blender](https://www.blender.org/download/), a program for working with 3D models

-And lastly, you need a copy of mech3ax, the program that does the actual extracting.
-[Download the latest release from here](https://github.com/TerranMechworks/mech3ax/releases/latest).
-You only need the `.zip` file which matches your operating system.
-Unzip it and take a note of where the `unzbd.exe` file ends up.

 Now you can open a command line in the folder you put my scripts in.
 You can do this by typing `cmd` into the address bar of that folder and hitting enter.

 Install one last dependency from the command line: